Nickchapman3773/Uranium-Fever/docs/frequentlyaskedquestions.md

 - **Afterburner - Do I still use Special K for an NVIDIA graphics card if I am using RTSS alongside Afterburner?**
 	- No. Visit the [performance guide](https://performance.moddinglinked.com/falloutnv.html#DXVK), click the `Nvidia` drop down menu, and follow steps 2-8.
 Please note that these steps will need to be repeated for every graphics card driver update, why is why Special K is the preferred FPS limiter.
 - **Altering Uranium Fever - Can I alter mods in Uranium Fever?**
-	- Altered lists will not be supported.
-There is however a support channel for altered lists, this support channel is not official and is only there for users to help, we will not support modified lists.
+	- Altered lists will not be officially supported.
+However, there is a Discord support channel called uf-support-altered, in which community members may choose to help one another.
 - **Black Screen - I have a black screen on game launch.
 How do I fix it?**
 	- This is likely due to the combination of Special K and GeForce overlay.
 Follow the instructions to disable the overlay included in the Special K section above.
 	- We do not support alterations of the list.